The Game Bakers

 The Game Bakers is an independent game studio based in Montpellier, France.
-The company are known for creating games for mobile devices including Squids and Combo Crew, but have recently shifted their focus to console and PC games, with Furi.
+The company are known for creating video games for mobile devices including Squids and Combo Crew, but have recently shifted their focus to console and PC games, with Furi.
+At Summer Game Fest in 2024, they announced their latest game Cairn, a survival-climbing game which is set to be released in 2026.

 History

 The Game Bakers were formed in 2010 by two former employees of Ubisoft, who worked on AAA licenses, Emeric Thoa and Audrey Leprince.
 The idea was to "make games as we cook: with a lot of love."

 The Game Bakers started by developing games for mobile devices and then decided to focus on consoles and computers games.
 In 2016, they released Furi.